m1nka/blog/_posts/2025-12-02-troubleshoot-network-connectivity-to-oracle-autonomous-ai-database-at-multicloud.markdown

 Address: 10.0.1.206
 ```

-By default, DNS resolution **should work from the same Vnet (Azure) or same VPC (Google)** .
+By default, DNS resolution **should work from the same VNet (Azure) or same VPC (Google)** .
 If you are connecting from a different VNet or VPC, it's normal that DNS resolution does not automatically work.
 Additional configuration is necessary, please refer to the documentation below.

 Refer to these articles on DNS resolution with Oracle Database@Azure:
 - [Oracle Database@Azure DNS documentation](https://docs.oracle.com/en-us/iaas/Content/database-at-azure/network-dns.htm)